matssom/amidst/README.md

 <img src="./banner.jpg">

-## What is Amidst?
+## Name Change!

-This library has changed name to `accessible-reset` and has movet [this](https://github.com/matssom/accessible-reset) repository.
+This library has changed name to `accessible-reset` and has moved [this](https://github.com/matssom/accessible-reset) repository.